leeobsession/TODObot/README.md

 ## Description

 **RememberBot** This is an asynchron bot written in Python 3.10.
-And I'm also use aiogram dev-3.x, asyncio and aiomysql
+And I'm also use aiogram dev-3.x, asyncio, openai and aiomysql

 ## Functions